Jürgen Löwenstein: After the war

 Following the liberation of the Mauthausen camp, a long period of convalescence began for Jürgen.
 He spent more than a year in the Baumgartner Höhe sanatorium in Vienna.
 Once he had recovered, he made his decision: he wanted to emigrate to Israel.
-Due to the restrictive immigration policy in Mandatory Palestine toward Jews, he had to wait for the independence of the State of Israel in 1948 to leave the Old Continent.
+Due to the restrictive immigration policy in Mandatory Palestine toward Jews, he had to wait for the independence of the State of Israel in 1948 to leave Europe.

 Upon arriving in Israel, he joined the kibbutz of Dorot, before settling in the kibbutz of Yad Hanna in 1951 and participating in its development.
 He would live there for the rest of his life.
 In the beginning, the living conditions were rudimentary, and the dangers and challenges were numerous.

 For nearly three decades, Jürgen lived his life without knowing what had happened to his loved ones.
 He would learn this three decades later, thanks to an initiative by Aktion Sühnezeichen.
 His parents were deported to Auschwitz on December 9, 1942, and were sent directly to the gas chambers upon arrival.
 His maternal grandmother perished in the Theresienstadt concentration camp.
-As for Walter's father, he was murdered near Riga, Latvia.
+Walter's father was murdered near Riga, Latvia.

 He returned to Auschwitz for the first time in 1965.
 As a member of the International Auschwitz Committee, he was invited to its first general assembly.
 There, he met other survivors and became friends with some of them, including the Belgian resistance fighter Paul Halter.
 Becoming fully aware of the enormity of the crime, the miracle of survival, and the responsibility he had to finally speak out, he took part in several commemorations in Germany and Poland in the following decades, sharing his story, particularly with groups of schoolchildren.

 He died in Yad Hana on February 16, 2018.